stfc/PSyclone/doc/user_guide/dynamo0p3.rst

 meta_reference_element
 ######################

-A kernel that requires properties of the reference element in LFRIc specifies those properties through the ``meta_reference_element`` metadata entry.
+A kernel that requires properties of the reference element in LFRic specifies those properties through the ``meta_reference_element`` metadata entry.
 (If no reference element properties are required then this metadata should be omitted.)
 Consider the following example